How to Host a Jane's Walk

 -

 We will work together to develop and promote your walk from March to April.
+All new hosts are required to do a walk-through with a Jane’s Walk committee member prior to the festival.

 -